renespeck/distantsupervision/ReadMe.md

 ## Getting Started
-In order to run this project simply do the git clone of this repository.
+In order to run this project make copy of this project and execute it through intelliJ.

 ### Prerequisites